 To calculate the Standard Model expectation of the measured asymmetry and its sensitivity to $2C{1u} - C{1d}$ and $2C{2u} - C{2d}$, we used parton distribution functions (PDFs) to calculate the structure functions in $a{1,3}$.
 Three PDF fits were used.
 Results of the calculation are shown in Table II of Supplementary Information.
-The variation among all three fits is below relative 0.6% for the a_1 term, and below relative 5% for the a_3 term of the asymmetry.
+The variation among all three fits is below relative 0.5% for the a_1 term, and below relative 5% for the a_3 term of the asymmetry.
 Effects from interactions among quarks inside the target, called "higher-twist effects", were evaluated using the most recent theoretical bounds combined with data on neutrino structure functions.
-It was found that the uncertainty in the extraction of $2C{2u} - C{2d}$ due to the higher-twist effects is at the same level as that due to PDFs, and is quite small compare to the experimental uncertainties.
+It was found that our measurements are insensitive to the higher-twist effects that the current precisions.